MicrosoftDocs/windows-dev-docs/hub/apps/design/input/keyboard-accelerators.md

 ```

 > [!NOTE]
 > Keyboard accelerators are implemented as virtual-keys.
-Localized accelerators must be chosen from the predefined domain of virtual-keys (see [Virtual-Key codes](/windows/win32/inputdev/virtual-key-codes)).
-Any other character is not supported and will lead to Xaml parser error.
+Localized accelerators must be chosen from the predefined collection of [Virtual-Key codes](/windows/win32/inputdev/virtual-key-codes) (otherwise, a XAML parser error will occur).

 ### Setup an accelerator programmatically